Barcode Scanners

 There are also different types of connections.
 Wired connections require a USB connection.
 Wireless-model barcode scanners communicate with either a cradle (connected via USB) or another device's Bluetooth® connection (tablet, PC, phone, etc.).

 Scanners must be programmed prior to use.
 Programming a scanner involves scanning a series of barcodes in a particular sequence.
 One part of this process is setting the appropriate prefix to use.
 The software interprets the prefix as a signal that a scan is being done as opposed to keyboard input.
 The prefix required varies based on the type of connection.
 Remote desktop-type connections (cloud hosted using remote apps, for example) don't work well with control characters, so a "pause" control (7006) is used instead as the scan prefix or indicator.
-For local applications (not remote), a key combination of CTRL-B (1002).
-The Socket Mobile CHS 7Ci Bluetooth scanners use a prefix of the tick\accent symbol (`).
+For local applications (not remote), use a key combination of CTRL-B (1002).

 For information about barcode formats and scanning, click here...